tim-nguyen0/tiered/README.md

 # Tiered

+This is a personal fork of Globox_Z's fork, increasing default chances and rebalancing according to mending changes in the Ultimate Adventures modpack.

 Tiered is a Fabric mod inspired by [Quality Tools](https://www.curseforge.com/minecraft/mc-mods/quality-tools).
 Every tool you make will have a special modifier, as seen below:

 <img src="resources/legendary_chestplate.png" width="400">